oxenprogrammer/private-events/README.md

 - Clone this repository using the link above (click on the 'code' button)
 - open a terminal and `cd` to the cloned repository
+- run `yarn` to install peer dependencies
-- run `bundle install --with production` to install the dependencies
+- run `bundle install --with production` to install the RoR dependencies
 - run `rails db:migrate` to migrate the database
 - run `rails db:seed` to seed the database with users that you can use to invite for events
 - run `rails t` to run tests